dinesh4rj/dinesh4rj/README.md

-- 👋 Hi, I’m @dinesh4rj
+- 👋 Hi, I’m @dineshj
-- 👀 I’m interested in ...
+- 👀 I’m interested in Creating Webpages
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full stack developer (MERN)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on interesting projects
-- 📫 How to reach me ...
+- 📫 How to reach me on premdinesh5@gmail.com

 <!---
 dinesh4rj/dinesh4rj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.